 5. Climb The Spanish Steps

 The Spanish Steps are a large set of steps in central Rome that connect the Piazza di Spagna at the bottom and Piazza Trinità dei Monti at the top.
-What makes a set of steps one of the top things to do in Rome?
+What makes a set of steps so popular?
 Well, there are a few things.

 The Spanish Steps date back to the early 1700s when they were gifted by a French diplomat by the name of Étienne Gueffier.
 A common misconception is that the stairs were gifted by Spain.
 But the name Spanish Steps actually comes from the Spanish Embassy, which was located on Piazza di Spagna (or ‘Spanish Square’) at their base.